 Bad Credit Loans

 Individuals with bad credit may still be able to get a loan.
 Bad credit loans may be paid in fixed, regular payments, and borrowers may not have to provide any collateral.
-Lenders may review your income, your credit history, and other factors to make a decision.
+Lenders may review your income, your credit history and other factors to make a decision.
 These factors may also help them determine your interest rate.

 A cash advance loan can be similar to payday loans and other short-term loans with a quick application process and quick funding for those who are approved.
-Like all loans, be aware of the fees and interest rates that you’ll be paying and how much time you have to pay the money back.
+Like all loans, be aware of the fees and the interest rate that you’ll be paying and how much time you have to pay the money back.

-Cash loans are another way people may refer to payday loans, alternative payday loans like installment loans, and any other small-dollar, short-term loan featuring a quick application and funding process.
+Cash loans are another way people may refer to payday loans, alternative payday loans like MaxLend’s small personal installment loans, and any other small-dollar, short-term loan featuring a quick application and funding process.
 Some lenders may provide the funds in cash, or you may have the funds directly deposited into your bank account.

 How Does Taking Out a Loan Work?